 About my blog

 I always liked writing about business, especially about ‘moments of truth’, where management theory and the daily reality of business meet each other.
 However, I occasionally write about other topics as well.

-This blog contains articles I have written about how the potential of individuals, and the organizations they work for, can be unlocked.
-The views, thoughts, and opinions expressed in this blog belong solely to me.
+The views, thoughts, and opinions expressed in the articles in this blog belong solely to me.